Major roads in the Pilbara region of Western Australia: Marble Bar Road

 Marble Bar Road is a main north–south road in the Pilbara region.
 From Great Northern Highway at Newman, it heads north via Nullagine and Marble Bar to rejoin Great Northern Highway at Strelley, east of Port Hedland.
 Although it provides an alternative route to Great Northern Highway, most of the Newman to Marble Bar section is unsealed.
 The Northern Australia Roads Program announced in 2016 included the following project for the Marble Bar Road.

 Coongan Gorge

 The project for realignment and reconstruction works was completed in mid 2019 at a total cost of $34.5 million.

 Nanutarra Munjina Road

 Nanutarra Munjina Road is a major east–west road in the Pilbara region.
 From North West Coastal Highway at the Nanutarra Roadhouse, it travels east-south-east towards Paraburdoo–Tom Price Road.
-The sealed road turns here towards Paraburdoo, but Nanutarra Munjina Road continues as an unsealed road for most of its remaining length.
+The sealed road turns here towards Paraburdoo, but Nanutarra Munjina Road continues as an unsealed road for most of its remaining length, passing the ghost town of Wittenoom.
 It curves to the north-east, heading around Tom Price and the Karijini National Park.
 Near the Fortescue River, the road again travels east-south-easterly to Great Northern Highway at the Auski Roadhouse, Karijini.